galaxy-bg/tk-projectx/README.md

 # tk-projectx
-## Test assignment project
+## Test project

 Assume that we use already deployed EC2/VM or Bare-Metal base os insatlled CentOS 7.5 and reach via SSH connections.
-Based on requarments Textkernel admin user tkadmin is created manually and access to all servers v/a password also have sudo rights.
+Based on requirements TK admin user tkadmin is created manually and access to all servers v/a password also have sudo rights.

 ![im_name](images/tk-projectx-hld.jpg)